 Canadian Prime Minister Justin Trudeau announces separation from wife Sophie

-"After many meaningful and difficult conversations, we have made the decision to separate," Trudea wrote on Instagram.
+"After many meaningful and difficult conversations, we have made the decision to separate," Trudeau wrote on Instagram.

 His wife Sophie posted a similar message on her account.
 The couple has three children — 15-year-old Xavier,15, 14-year-old Ella-Grace and 9-year-old Hadrien.
 They asked the public to respect their privacy for the "well-being of our children."